There isn’t, as yet, any definition of a 'lifeform' which can withstand logical scrutiny.

 “The property or quality that distinguishes living organisms from dead organisms and inanimate matter, manifested in functions such as metabolism, growth, reproduction, and response to stimuli or adaptation to the environment originating from within the organism.”

-But there are no plausible reasons (apart from our current lack of expertise) why a robotic system could not be built which could carry out all of the requirements above.
-And many would argue that such a machine would still not be a ‘lifeform’. (see Synthetic Biology section below)
+But there are no plausible reasons (apart from our current lack of expertise) why a synthetic system could not be built which could carry out all of the requirements above.
+Though many would argue that such a machine would still not be a ‘lifeform’. (see Synthetic Biology section below)

 Many other definitions are circular e.g.“Life forms carry out biological processes.” or, “A biological process is a process of a living organism.” or, weaker still, “The characteristic state or condition of a living organism.”